ZockerAxel/CrazyAdvancementsAPI/README.md

 ## Maven
-Maven only works in API Version 2.1.17a and higher First, add the Jitpack Repository to your repositories
+Maven only works in API Version 2.1.17a and higher.

+First, add the Jitpack Repository to your repositories
 ```xml
 <repositories>